JohnEarnest/Mako/docs/makoBasics.md

 	: defined-first   defined-later 2 - ;
 	: defined-later   42 78 +           ;

+Data may also require forward references. `:ref` works just like `:proto`, but is used to refer to and is satisfied by variables and variable-like definitions such as `:array`, `:data` or `:table`.

 Finally, `:vector` is identical to `:` but starts a word definition with a preamble that makes it possible to _revector_ the word later, dynamically changing the behavior of calls to the word.
 See the standard library file `Vector.fs` for support code, examples and a more detailed explanation.

 Forth Philosophy